elastic/apm-integration-testing/README.md

 ### Starting an Environment

 `scripts/compose.py` provides a handy cli for starting a testing environment using docker-compose.
+`make venv` creates a virtual environment with all of the python-based dependencies needed to run `scripts/compose.py` - it requires `virtualenv` in your `PATH`.
-Use `scripts/compose.py --help` for information on subcommands and arguments.
+Activate the virtualenv with `source venv/bin/activate` and use `scripts/compose.py --help` for information on subcommands and arguments.

 #### Example environments

-- `start --all-opbeans` - start `opbeans-*` services and their dependencies along with apm-server, elasticsearch, and kibana
+- `start --all` - start `opbeans-*` services and their dependencies along with apm-server, elasticsearch, and kibana
 - `start --with-kafka --with-zookeeper --output=kafka --with-logstash` - configure apm-server to emit events via kafka and logstash to ingest them

 #### Advanced topics